-- Consider the existing pattern of settlement and local vernacular design, what is the standard height, roof pitch, materials etc of surrounding buildings?
-Design new buildings such that they fit in with appropriate vernacular design and settlement pattern. - The siting of the building should consider the suitability of the site in terms of: setting and landscape character, topography, the flood risk potential and whether the soil and geology is suitable for construction. - The size of the building, including height, should be the minimum necessary to accommodate the proposed infrastructure. - Consider whether partial burial of the building, topographical screening and other forms of landscape mitigation such as planting and rock / boulder placement can help to reduce visual impacts. - The siting of the building should take account of any noise coming from the building if it is close to any buildings or other receptors that could be adversely affected by noise.
-The building should be designed to minimise these noise impacts. - Minimise use of hard surfacing and external lighting, chain link fencing, signage and metal palisade. - For run-of-river hydro schemes, the power house buildings should be sited close to the watercourse, if possible, to minimise the length of the tailrace while also protecting riparian habitat. - During construction, material and plant storage areas around the building footprint along with working corridors and access tracks (permanent and temporary) should be clearly delineated and shown on plans. - Fencing should be minimal, and incorporate use of natural materials where possible. - If a separate fuel store is required for the building (this particularly relates
+- with appropriate vernacular design and settlement pattern. - The siting of the building should consider the suitability of the site in terms of: setting and landscape character, topography, the flood risk potential and whether the soil and geology is suitable for construction. - The size of the building, including height, should be the minimum necessary to accommodate the proposed infrastructure. - Consider whether partial burial of the building, topographical screening and other forms of landscape mitigation such as planting and rock / boulder placement can help to reduce visual impacts.

+- The siting of the building should take account of any noise coming from the building if it is close to any buildings or other receptors that could be adversely affected by noise.
+The building should be designed to minimise these noise impacts. - Minimise use of hard surfacing and external lighting, chain link fencing, signage and metal palisade. - The proposed design should be checked against the National Park's sustainability checklist. - For run-of-river hydro schemes, the power house buildings should be sited close to the watercourse, if possible, to minimise the length of the tailrace while also protecting riparian habitat. - During construction, material and plant storage areas around the building footprint along with working corridors and